-When the user has installed both the Red Hat Enterprise Linux system version of maven-local package and the rh-maven35-maven-local package or rh-maven33-maven-local package, XMvn, a tool used for building Java RPM packages, run from the rh-maven35 or rh-maven33 perl component postgresql component

-Software Collection tries to read the configuration file from the base system and fails.
+When the user has installed both the Red Hat Enterprise Linux system version of maven-local package and the rh-maven-maven-local package, XMvn, a tool used for building Java RPM packages, run from the Maven Software Collection tries to read the configuration file from the base system and fails.
 To work around this problem, uninstall the maven-local package from the base Red Hat Enterprise Linux system.